 This unique program has brought together tens of thousands of needy children and loving retired adults who have all been deeply enriched by new relationships.
 We train and place senior volunteers in schools, non-profit childcare centers and other youth service organizations to help set children on the path to a successful future.
-And this Federal program pays a tax-free stipend to income-eligible retirees to help them afford to volunteer and make ends meet.
+This Federal program pays a tax-free stipend to income-eligible volunteers who are over the age of 55.

-The program is built to serve the needs of organizations as they educate and help children flourish, and the needs and choices of retired volunteers.
-Participants choose the age of children they enjoy most and the times they prefer to serve so they can continue to pursue other interests as well.
+The Friends Foster Grandparent Program is built to serve the needs of schools, children, and the volunteers.
+Participants choose the age of children they enjoy most and the times they prefer to volunteer.

-In addition to the stipend, volunteers receive mileage reimbursements for their travel to and from their volunteer site, meals at the site and paid time off.
-Monthly meetings provide guest speakers on topics ranging from issues facing children to senior wellness.
-Each year, volunteer service is recognized at special events.
+In addition to the tax-free stipend, volunteers receive mileage reimbursements for their travel to and from their volunteer site, meal reimbursements, paid time off, and annual recognition events.

 "Our Foster Grandparent is a wonderful addition to our classroom.
 She builds strong connections with the students and they enjoy spending time with her.
 A previous student from two years ago is moving to Kansas, and she brought "Grammy" a goodbye card with the words "I will never forget you ever" on it.
 This shows how she has a lasting impact on these students."